Chief of Staff

 Constituent Relations and Policy Liaison

 Julian Hanlon-Austin works as Commissioner Meieran’s Constituent Relations and Policy Liaison.
 He joins District 1 after four and a half years at Willamette University where he studied politics and played Varsity soccer.
-Julian has spent time working in Baltimore and New York City while doing communications for a consulting firm and a non-profit fellowship program.
+Julian has spent time working in Baltimore and New York City doing communications for an education-reform consulting firm and a non-profit fellowship program.
 He took advantage of his time in Salem by landing a communications internship with the Offices of Governor Kate Brown.
-Julian is passionate about diversity, equity and inclusion through policy and community action.
-Outside of work, Julian is a huge fan of Russell Westbrook and Paul Pogba.
+Julian is passionate about diversity, equity, and inclusion through policy and community action.
+Outside of work, Julian is an avid sports fan and enjoys dabbling in fashion.

 Policy Advisor (Part Time)